What is Age Discrimination?

 What are examples of age discrimination?

-For more examples of age discrimination, visit our age discrimination in the workplace page.
+For more examples of age discrimination, visit our guide to age discrimination in the workplace.

 What age is age discrimination?